 Research has also shown that listening to music that is familiar and loved can assist in reducing anxiety levels and increase focus on the present timeframe, which in turn assists older adults with dementia to connect to others around them.

 At Carolina Hearts Home Care, our objective is always to enhance the quality of life for seniors through our creative dementia home care services and support.
-Our caregivers go the extra mile with regards to the little things that can bring joy to the days of those we serve – such as through music and other creative activities.
-Contact us online or give us a call at 1-855-277-2005 to learn more about our home care in Cheraw and the surrounding communities.
+Our caregivers go the extra mile with regards to the little things that can bring joy to the days of those we serve – such as through music for seniors with dementia and other creative activities.
+Contact us online or give us a call at 1-855-277-2005 to learn more about our home care in Cheraw and the surrounding communities we serve.